Death Wish Designed by: Jason Hibbert Published by: Sketchy Games |

 Each Disease you contract also has a number of skulls on it.
 These are the points the Disease is worth.
 Games are played to a predetermined number of points (recommended from ten to fourteen) and the first to earn those points wins the game.
 Optionally players can continue to play until there is only one person left, but personally I prefer to just shuffle up the cards and start over.
 I haven't played enough to tell if a hard stop after someone wins is the best way for the game to end or not though.
 It seems that this gives the first player an advantage, but in a game this casual I'm not sure it matters.
 But if you do feel it's a concern I suggest you either play out the round or let every player have one final turn (including the player that triggered the end).
 Then the winner would be the player with the most skulls, maybe having leftover symptoms and afflictors as tie breakers.

-common, then blue, orange and red.
-Wilds are the rarest cards.
+Different colors have different rarities.
+White is the most common, then blue, orange and red.
+Wilds are the rarest cards. |

 Final Thoughts: